Find Affordable College Courses

 Full Communication & Journalism at Gonzaga University Report

-University of Washington - Tacoma Campus came in at #6 in this year’s edition of the Most Popular Communication & Journalism Bachelor’s Degree Schools in Washington ranking.
-Located in the city of Tacoma, UW Tacoma is a public school with a medium-sized student population.
+With a ranking of #6, University of Washington - Tacoma Campus did quite well on this year’s most popular schools for communication and journalism students working on their bachelor’s degree.
+Located in the midsize city of Tacoma, UW Tacoma is a public college with a medium-sized student population.

 About 64% of the students majoring in communication and journalism at the school are women while 36% are male.

-Eastern Washington University ranked #7 on this year’s Most Popular Communication & Journalism Bachelor’s Degree Schools in Washington list.
-EWU is a fairly large public school located in the fringe town of Cheney.
+Eastern Washington University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism programs.
+EWU is a large public school located in the town of Cheney.

 Of the 87 students majoring in communication and journalism at EWU, 36% are male and 64% are female.